TUITION & FEES | AID & AWARDS

 - Reduce fees for on-campus services

-UT provides a learning environment where students develop professional and personal skills that readies them to enter the modern work world and ignite their careers.
-What bonus knowledge and abilities are online UT students experiencing?
+UT provides a learning environment where you can develop professional and personal skills that will get you ready to enter the modern work world and ignite your next career chapter.

 - Increased technical skills